-It is a tale of survival on the open Pacific Ocean.
+Life of Pi is a tale of survival on the open Pacific Ocean.
 It’s a tale of survival on the Earth.
 It’s a tale about the nature of truth, religion and stories.
 It is absolutely heart-breaking, then your heart is healed, then it’s broken again and you just want to let it stay that way.

 Piscine Molitor Patel grew up in Pondicherry, India.
 His father was a zookeeper and kept a great many animals at the Pondicherry Zoo – until a change in government has his family packing their bags for the Big Move to Winnipeg, Canada.
 All the animals have to be sold or traded off, and homes have been found for them in zoos in India and America, among other places.
 In 1977, those bound for the US join them on the Japanese cargo ship, the Tsimtsum, which, somewhere in the Pacific, sinks.

 The only survivors are Pi, a urangutan named Orange Juice, a zebra with a broken leg, a hyena, and a Bengal tiger.
 The lifeboat they share is not just cramped, it’s a case of who’ll be dinner first.
 Pi not only has to survive the Pacific, he has to survive a hyena and a Bengal tiger.

 by Peter Carey